ThGreatExplorer/OPENAI-Extension/README.md

 Both parts require you to set your own OPENAI_API_KEY which can be found by navigating to the links above, creating an account, and clicking create new key.
 The key will start with 18$ of free credits which ends up being quite a lot.
 Reset the key in the .env file to your API key, otherwise it create an error when accessing the OPEN AI API.

 This has been a long and arduous journey filled with many bugs.
 But enjoy!

+Also, don't try to use the API KEY provided, I've already revoked the key.